runtime-machines/rust-template/README.md

      - Add the .pub to the source repository deploy keys
      - Add the private key in this repository secrets
      - Add the key to the `ssh-private-key` in the `ssh-agent` step
+1. Uncomment SQLX-CLI and the SQLX-CLI cache step if necessary (installation path of SQLX-CLI will be ~/.cargo/)

 ## License